Chennakesava-Avvaru/Real-Time-Analytics-Platform-for-IT-Staffing-Recruitment/README.md

-# Real-Time Analytics Platform for IT Staffing Recruitment (SOL)
+# Real-Time Analytics Platform for IT Staffing Recruitment

 - Project Summary: Design and implement an analytics platform using Azure data engineering services to optimize recruitment processes through real-time data processing and insights.